West Highland Way. A walk through Scotland’s Mountains and Mists.

 Some may scoff; mountaineers, endurance athlete, SAS veterans and locals more used to the terrain, but for mere walkers – forget the Devil’s Staircase, Loch Lomond is the gold standard challenge that turns humble mere walkers into what feels like endurance athletes.

 For short people blessed with hobbit-legs, clambering up and over the boulders necessitates stretching legs out almost perpendicular to rocks to get up and going, before almost sliding down the boulder face.
+Luckily we had the lynx boys we’d met earlier to keep us company, their leader leading them onwards with strange war whoops.
+Fascinating group to take your mind off the scrambling.

 Rob Roy’s cave is around here, standing guard for eternity over the loch and west-bank Mountains.
 Easy to miss, especially if you are focused on placing feet to avoid unwanted stumbles into the loch.
 Also missing were the famous feral goats.
 There wasn’t even a slight whiff of the mouldy feta, which is a clue they are near.
 Perhaps it was the heat.